-- 110. The Proponent must produce an Annual Environmental Return, which: - a) addresses compliance with these conditions; - b) records any unavoidable adverse impacts on MNES, mitigation measures applied to avoid adverse impacts on MNES, and any rehabilitation work undertaken in connection with any unavoidable adverse impact on MNES; - c) identifies all non-compliances with these conditions; and - d) identifies any amendments needed to plans to achieve compliance with these conditions.
+110. The proponent must produce an Annual Environmental Return which:

+a) addresses compliance with these conditions;

+b) records any unavoidable adverse impacts on MNES, mitigation measures applied to avoid adverse impacts on MNES; and any rehabilitation work undertaken in connection with any unavoidable adverse impact on MNES;

+c) identifies all non-compliances with these conditions; and

+d) identifies any amendments needed to plans to achieve compliance with these conditions.

-The 2011 AER is structured as follows:
+The 2013 AER is structured as follows:

-- Section 2 addresses the matters required by Condition 110(a); - Section 3 addresses the matters required by Condition 110(b); - Section 4 addresses the matters required by Condition 110(c); and - Section 5 addresses the matters required by Condition 110(d).
+- Section 2 addresses the matters required by conditions 110(a); - Section 3 addresses the matters required by condition 110(b); - Section 4 addresses the matters required by condition 110(c); and - Section 5 addresses the matters required by condition 110(d).

-Condition 111 of the EPBC Approval also states:
+Condition 111 of the EPBC approval also states: